ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 .. figure:: ../../../images/MissionList_DoRepeatServo.png
    :target: ../_images/MissionList_DoRepeatServo.png

-   Copter: Mission Planner Settingsfor DO_REPEAT_SERVO command
+   Mission Planner Settingsfor DO_REPEAT_SERVO command

 In the example above, the servo attached to output channel 8 would be moved to PWM 1700, then after 4 second, back to mid, after another 4